European shares drop sharply as worries over China intensify

 Investors have expressed fears that the yuan's rapid depreciation could mean China's economy is even weaker than had been imagined.

-Companies that export to China, such as carmakers, also fell sharply, with BMW down 4.7 percent, while financial stocks with exposure to emerging markets in China were also under pressure, with Standard Chartered and Aberdeen Asset Management down 2.9 and 6.6 percent respectively.
+Companies that export to China, such as carmakers, also fell sharply, with BMW down 4.9 percent.

 "The extent of the slowdown in China is certainly a worry.
 Investor sentiment is very fragile at the moment," said Terry Torrison, managing director at Monaco-based McLaren Securities.